cockroachdb/docs/v2.0/create-table.md

 {% include faq/auto-generate-unique-ids_v1.1.html %}

-### Create a Table with Foreign Keys
+### Create a Table with a Foreign Key Constraint

-[Foreign keys](foreign-key.html) guarantee a column uses only values that already exist in the column it references, which must be from another table.
+[Foreign key constraints](foreign-key.html) guarantee a column uses only values that already exist in the column it references, which must be from another table.
 This constraint enforces referential integrity between the two tables.

 There are a [number of rules](foreign-key.html#rules-for-creating-foreign-keys) that govern foreign keys, but the two most important are: